AndreaBozzo/numstat/README.md

 # numstat

-Calculate statistics for numerical data from the command line, making it available system-wide.
+Calculate statistics for numerical data from the command line, making it available system-wide and as a single file.

 My first attempt on C.